calebong/Web-Scraping/Output-of-getNews.md

-# Illustration of getNewsR script
+# Illustration of getNews script

-This short document displays the output of getNewsR, a script that extracts the latest financial news from various news sources.
+This short document displays the output of getNews, a script that extracts the latest financial news from various news sources.

 # Load and run script